EnterpriseDB/repmgr/README.md

     # on the standby

     wal_level = 'hot_standby'

-    # How much WAL to retain on the master to allow a temporarily
-    # disconnected standby to catch up again.
-The larger this is, the
-    # longer the standby can be disconnected.
-This is needed only in
-    # 9.3; from 9.4, replication slots can be used instead (see below).

-    wal_keep_segments = 5000

     # Enable read-only queries on a standby
     # (Note: this will be ignored on a master but we recommend including